-Health insurers warn customers of EpiPen recall
+Highmark, UPMC Health Plan warn customers of EpiPen recall

 Highmark Inc. and UPMC Health Plan are sending letters to tens of thousands of people warning that Mylan is recalling some EpiPens with the potential to malfunction.

-Highmark is sending letters to 15,000 to 18,000 patients who have filled prescriptions in the last year for the devices, which deliver epinephrine to halt severe allergic reactions that can be deadly.
+Highmark is sending letters to 15,000 to 18,000 patients who have filled prescriptions in the past year for the devices, which deliver epinephrine to halt severe allergic reactions that can be deadly.
 UPMC Health Plan is sending more than 10,000 letters.

-Mylan announced last week that Meridian Medical Technologies, which manufactures the auto-injectors, was recalling some of the devices in the United States after two of the devices failed to activate when people outside the U.S. tried to use them, according to a company news release.
+Mylan announced last week that Meridian Medical Technologies, which manufactures the auto-injectors, was recalling some of the devices in the United States because two of the devices failed to activate when people outside the United States tried to use them, according to a company news release.

 “We're instructing them on how to work with the process the manufacturer has set up,” said Ryan Cox, Highmark's director of clinical pharmacy services.